Tskalka/DataStructureTutorial/2-Sets.md

 ### Hasing/how a set acheives O(1) performance
 Hashing makes it extremely efficent to determine if a number is part of a set.
 This is done by following this rule:
 * index(n) = n.
-So the index of where the item will be assigned in a set is equal to the number itself Here is an example:
+So the index of where the item will be assigned in a set is equal to the number itself.

+Here is an example:

 ![Hashing example](https://github.com/Tskalka/DataStructureTutorial/blob/main/Picture%20Files/Hashing%20example.PNG)